myang0413/mungyu_version_query_vending_machine/README.md

 ## ✨ Features

 - **Natural Language to SQL**: Understands user questions and converts them into SQL queries.
+- **Intent Recognition**: Automatically detects if the user wants data visualization and recommends the appropriate chart type.
+- **Data Visualization**: Generates interactive charts (bar, line, pie) based on query results.
 - **Natural Language Response**: Generates a natural language answer based on the SQL query results.
+- **Multilingual Support**: Supports both Korean and English for questions and responses.
 - **Database Integration**: Connects to a PostgreSQL database to query real data.
 - **LangChain Integration**: Utilizes LangChain to build an efficient Text-to-SQL pipeline.
 - **Separated Backend/Frontend**: A FastAPI backend handles the logic, while a Streamlit app provides the UI.